 So the most obvious difference between the MagBox and MagSphere is the size.
 When you are lighting something, a relatively larger light source is always going to give you softer light.
 A light source can be large based on its size or its proximity of the light to your subject.
 For example, obviously the MagBox is larger, but if my MagSphere is within a foot from my model, but I move my MagBox back 20 feet, they are now nearly the same size relative to the model and will create a very similar quality of light on her.
 This is important because if your goal is to get the softest light possible then not only will you want to choose a larger modifier but you’ll also want to get the light in close to your subject.

-Let’s do some shooting and talk about the different results we get from the MagBox and the MagSphere and where I would use each.
+Let’s do some shooting and talk about the different results we get from the MagBox, a revolutionary off-camera softbox lighting system, and the MagSphere which is a beautiful, omni-directional flash diffuser that gives you the best looking light possible.

 I’ll first start with the MagBox positioned at 45 degrees to the right of the camera, about 2 feet from my subject.
 What you’ll see is a nice soft loop light shadow coming off the nose.
 Couple things to keep in mind, try to make sure that your shadow coming off the nose doesn’t cross into lips and that it angles down just a little.
 If you find it going straight across or up a little, then your light stand needs to be raised.